Audience: Franklin University faculty, staff, and students with Office 365 accounts.

 The OneDrive Client can be used to setup a local folder (on your computer hard drive) that syncs with your online OneDrive storage.
 In short, this allows you to quickly open and work with your files directly from your computer after initial setup.
 This can be used to save time.

 Disclaimer: While this product may work on a personal computer, the Help Desk cannot guarantee it will work on all personal devices.
-Some University issues computers do not have this setup available, including conference room computers and student-facing classroom or library computers.

-10. OneDrive is ready to start syncing your files!
+5. OneDrive is ready to start syncing your files!

 Shared Folders in the OneDrive Client